metisos/adp-protocol/README.md

 ## Acknowledgments

-The ADP specification was developed with input from the AI agent community, including contributions from agent developers, registry operators, and standards organizations.
+The ADP specification is developed and maintained by Metis Analytics with input from the AI agent community, including contributions from agent developers, registry operators, and standards organizations.

 ---